 4 Module coordinator Prof. Dr. Andreas Landmann 5 Contents Topics vary from year to year.
 Besides basic conceptual issues in Social Health Protection (SHP), there is a focus on empirical analyses of SHP policies and their effects.
 Possible topics include: • Incentive problems in SHP schemes • Financial protection of users • Other social impacts of SHP policies (education, child labour) • Financing models for SHP • Gender aspects in SHP • Supply versus demand side models for SHP • Country-specific experiences of SHP reforms 6 Learning objectives and skills Besides learning some basic concept around SHP, students present and critically discuss empirical research on the recent experiences of many South and East Asian countries, many of which have recently engaged in large-scale reforms aiming at universal health coverage.
 Students will present their assignments in the seminar.
 This will develop their skills to understand key challenges in SHP conceptually, to extract related results from quantitative studies, and to present them in a coherent and succinct way.
 The presentation will be followed by a discussion.
 In the discussion, students should demonstrate that they have a profound knowledge of the subject that they presented.
 The discussion also helps students to be convincing and successful in academic discussions.
 Students demonstrate that they are able to review the relevant literature comprehensively and critically.
 In particular, they identify the strengths, weaknesses, and gaps in the empirical literature.
-7 Prerequisites Knowledge of Research Methods and Development Economics is recommended 8 Integration in curriculum semester: 2;4 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Regional Modules Master of Arts Development Economics and International Studies 20192 10 Method of examination Written assignment Presentation (45 minutes) 11 Grading procedure Written assignment (67%) Presentation (33%) 12 Module frequency only in summer semester
+7 Prerequisites Knowledge of Research Methods and Development Economics is recommended 8 Integration in curriculum semester: 2;4 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Regional Modules Master of Arts Development Economics and International Studies 20192 10 Method of examination Presentation/written assignment 11 Grading procedure Presentation/written assignment (100%) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h